Coolnut99/Coolnut-Tetris/README.md

 # Coolnut-Tetris
 A quick and dirty Tetris game I created through Javascript and can be played in your browser.
-Download and put all three files in the same directory, then open the "index.html" file in any Web browser (Firefox, Chrome, Edge, etc.)
+Download and put all the files in the same directory (leave the block images in the /blocks folder), then open the "index.html" file in any Web browser (Firefox, Chrome, Edge, etc.)

 This game was from a lesson via https://www.youtube.com/watch?v=rAUn1Lom6dw, but I added in a few extra features including:
 - All 7 tetris pieces